-Hand-held Cell Phone Use: 18 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands prohibit all drivers from using hand-held cell phones while driving.
-All are primary enforcement laws—an officer may cite a driver for using a hand-held cell phone without any other traffic offense taking place.
+Handheld Cellphone Use: 22 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands prohibit all drivers from using handheld cellphones while driving.
+All are primary enforcement laws — an officer may cite a driver for using a handheld cellphone without any other traffic offense taking place.

-All Cell Phone Use: No state bans all cell phone use for all drivers, but 39 states and D.C. ban all cell phone use by novice drivers, and 20 states and D.C. prohibit it for school bus drivers.
+All Cellphone Use: No state bans all cellphone use for all drivers, but 37 states and D.C. ban all cellphone use by novice drivers, and 23 states and D.C. prohibit it for school bus drivers.

 Text Messaging: Washington was the first state to pass a texting ban in 2007.
 Currently, 48 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands ban text messaging for all drivers.
-All but 3 have primary enforcement.
-Of the 2 states without an all driver texting ban, 1 prohibits text messaging by novice drivers.
+All but three have primary enforcement.
+Of the two states without an all-driver texting ban, one prohibits text messaging by novice drivers.

 Preemption Laws: Some states have preemption laws that prohibit local jurisdictions from enacting their own distracted driving bans.
 States with such laws include — but may not be limited to — Florida, Iowa, Kentucky, Louisiana, Mississippi, Nevada, Pennsylvania, Oklahoma, Oregon and South Carolina.